osr4rightstools/osr4rights-tools/README.md

 ## Introduction

-OSR4Rights Tools is a website providing open source tools for human rights investigators
+OSR4Rights Tools is a website providing open source tools for human rights investigators.
+The website provides the secure user experience and servers needed to run the tools.

 There are 2 tools currently in production